Mid-war period Ethography: Fintanaki by Pantelis Horn

 Introduction

 This article discusses the theatrical play Fintanaki by Pantelis Horn (1881-1941), written in 1921.
-Fintanaki is a modern Greek diminutive for the Turkish word fidan, which translates as sapling.
-In the Greek urban slang of the 1920s, the word fintani (sapling) or fintanaki (little sapling) was often used to describe people of certain delinquent background or unconventional and antisocial behaviour.
-The play by Pantelis Horn is connected with Athenian folk-ethography, which associates with preceding literature and theatre genres, such as the comedy-romance and the drama-romance.
-The current paper discuses this relationship and also the connections of the above genres with European Naturalism.
+Fintanaki is a modern Greek diminutive of the Turkish word fidan, meaning 'sapling'.
+In Greek urban slang of the 1920s, the words fintani (sapling) or fintanaki (little sapling) were often used to describe people with a certain delinquent background or unconventional, antisocial behaviour.
+The play by Pantelis Horn is connected to Athenian folk-ethnography, which is associated with earlier literature and theatre genres, such as the comedy-romance and the drama-romance.
+The current paper discusses this relationship and the connections between the above genres and European Naturalism.
 The conventions of Naturalism, noted in contemporary European literature, were studied by Pantelis Horn and were adapted to the urban Greek context.
-The play is discussed in relation to the broader developments in theatre and literature during the mid-war period, both in relation to Greece and Western Europe.
+The play is discussed in relation to broader developments in theatre and literature during the mid-war period, both in Greece and in Western Europe.
 The ethographic and naturalistic features employed by Pantelis Horn are examined in their contemporary social and economic context, and are also associated with the social norms and moral values of the mid-war period.
-A separate section examines Fintanaki as part of our own (modern Greek) context and comments on the diachronic character of the play.
+A separate section examines Fintanaki within our own (modern Greek) context and comments on the play's diachronic character.
 At the end of the paper, there is a brief summary with some basic conclusions on the relationship between Naturalism and ethography, as this is noted during a transitional period for Greek theatre and literature.

 Fintanaki and the Athenian ethography

 Fintanaki by Pantelis Horn was first introduced on stage on 17th September 1921 (Vafeiadi 1992, 9).
-The literature and theatre reviews of the time described the play as folk-ethography; however, it included other naturalistic features, which caused a debate among literature scholars and theatre commentators.
-On the 19th September of the same year, Fotos Politis published an article on the newspaper Politeia, where he suggested that the only genre describing the play is ethography.
+The literature and theatre reviews of the time described the play as folk-ethnography; however, it also included other naturalistic features, which sparked debate among literary scholars and theatre commentators.
+On the 19th September of the same year, Fotos Politis published an article in the newspaper Politeia, in which he suggested that the only genre describing the play is ethnography.
 In his view, Fintanaki described the life and everyday reality of contemporary Athens by “presenting the local colour in full fidelity” (Vafeiadi 1992, 51-3).
 Of course, Fintanaki and the broader dramaturgy by Pantelis Horn is nowadays difficult to categorise.
-The writer studied a variety of theatrical genres and welcomed multiple influences from European literature, such as the works of Friedrich Nietzsche (1844-1900), Henrik Ibsen (1828-1906), Luigi Pirandello (1867-1936), Symbolism, Naturalism and psychological drama.
-At the same time, however, Pantelis Horn remained loyal to the Greek tradition, focusing on the Greek rural and urban environment, which he transformed according his own personal style.
+The writer studied a variety of theatrical genres and welcomed multiple influences from European literature, including the works of Friedrich Nietzsche (1844-1900), Henrik Ibsen (1828-1906), Luigi Pirandello (1867-1936), Symbolism, Naturalism, and psychological drama.
+At the same time, however, Pantelis Horn remained loyal to Greek tradition, focusing on the Greek rural and urban environments, which he transformed in his own personal style.
 The main theme of Fintanaki is the relationship between love and human fate in a context of social deterioration, which he describes realistically and melodramatically (Vafeiadi 1992, 33-4).

-The story takes place in the interior courtyard of a typical Athenian courtyard-house at the area of Plaka, located at the slopes of the Acropolis.
+The story takes place in the interior courtyard of a typical Athenian courtyard house in the area of Plaka, on the slopes of the Acropolis.
 It is the year 1921, a period of great social reclassifications due to the impact of World War I, while Greece is on the verge of the Asia-Minor Catastrophe.
-The Athenian petty bourgeois is witnessing a period of great poverty and economic insecurity.
-The play focuses on the gradual collapse of the protagonists’ morality, which is determined by social fate and its economic dead-ends.
+The Athenian petty bourgeoisie is experiencing severe poverty and economic insecurity.
+The play focuses on the gradual collapse of the protagonists’ morality, shaped by social fate and its economic dead ends.
 Due to these circumstances, Toula, who is the play’s main character, is led to prostitution, while her father, Mr Antonis, is forced to purloin government money in order to ‘buy’ his honour back.
 The immediate social circle of the two protagonists includes three women, Eva, Froso and Mrs Katigo, who do not recognise any form of moral or social value outside money.
 In this specific social environment, any manifestation of true love is meant to die.
-The life of the protagonists is automatically controlled by the invisible hand of poverty (Vafeiadi 1992, 11-14).
+The protagonists' lives are automatically controlled by the invisible hand of poverty (Vafeiadi 1992, 11-14).

 A similar story to the Fintanaki had been previously played in the Greek theatres in 1891: it was the Lyre of Old-Nicholas (Η Λύρα του Γερονικόλα), written by Demetrius Koromilas (1850-1898).
-The writer had focused on the upheaval and discord caused by money to an Athenian poor working-class family at the area of Plaka.
-In his play, Koromilas introduced elements of comedy-romance and drama-romance, which were later passed on to contemporary revues and ethographic dramas (Mauromoustakos 1999, 292).
-The neighbourhood of Plaka, together with poverty and the corrosive power of money, are all common features between the plays by Pantelis Horn and Demetrius Koromilas.
+The writer focused on the upheaval and discord caused by money within a poor, working-class family in the Plaka area.
+In his play, Koromilas introduced elements of comedy-romance and drama-romance, which were later adopted by contemporary revues and ethographic dramas (Mauromoustakos 1999, 292).
+The neighbourhood of Plaka, together with poverty and the corrosive power of money, is a common feature between the plays by Pantelis Horn and Demetrius Koromilas.

-The development of comedy-romance and drama-romance in Greece associates with the first publications of ethographic literature in the 1880s and the establishment of folk studies as a distinct module in Greek academia.
-During that time, there was a shift of interest from the urban environments to the rural areas and the life of the countryside, which led to the development of a rural-folk, or perhaps ‘couleur locale’, drama.
-In theatre, there was the first appearance of plays written in local dialects, actors dressed in folk-traditional costumes, and the use of folk music and folk songs during the play.
-The milieu of the rural countryside was described in a populist manner, which led to the development of standardised and stereotypical theatrical characters, defined by their lineage, origin, profession, accent and various other identification marks of their external appearance.
-Of course, the development of such stereotypical characters in comedy-romance and drama-romance was mostly due to the impact of Realism instead of Naturalism.
+The development of comedy-romance and drama-romance in Greece is associated with the first publications of ethographic literature in the 1880s and the establishment of folk studies as a distinct module in Greek academia.
+During that time, there was a shift in interest from urban environments to rural areas and the life of the countryside, which led to the development of a rural-folk, or perhaps ‘couleur locale’, drama.
+In the theatre, there were the first appearances of plays written in local dialects, actors dressed in folk costumes, and the use of folk music and folk songs during the play.
+The milieu of the rural countryside was described in a populist manner, leading to the development of standardised, stereotypical theatrical characters, defined by their lineage, origin, profession, accent, and various other external identification marks.
+Of course, the development of such stereotypical characters in comedy-romance and drama-romance was largely due to the influence of Realism rather than Naturalism.
 This is true in relation to the ‘scenic reality’ of the plays, which was still heavily idealised (Pouchner 2002, 334-5).
-As it will be explained further on, the relationship between Naturalism and the works of Pantelis Horn is defined by various factors, which do not necessarily depend on the developments of drama.
+As will be explained further on, the relationship between Naturalism and the works of Pantelis Horn is defined by various factors that do not necessarily depend on developments in drama.

 All of the play’s characters speak the daily folk language of the Athenian working-class neighbourhoods.
 This is the demotiki (2), which was enriched with elements of urban slang.
-This preference to the demotiki was not only due to the popular conventions of ethography, but also due to the demoticism movement of the early 20th century.
-The reader should bear in mind that theatre and the production of drama in modern Greece was the intellectual battle ground, were the demoticism debate started during the late 19th century.
-Strong supporters of the demotiki language such as Argyris Eftaliotis (1849-1923), Yiannis Psycharis (1854-1929), Demetrius Tagopoulos (1867-1926), Elias Voutieridis (1874-1941), Nikos Kazantzakis (1883-1957) and Pantelis Horn (1881-1941), established the demotiki as the official language of modern Greek drama (Spathis 1981, 39-40).
+This preference for the demotiki was not only due to popular conventions in ethography, but also to the demotic movement of the early 20th century.
+The reader should bear in mind that theatre and the production of drama in modern Greece were intellectual battlegrounds where the demoticism debate began in the late 19th century.
+Strong supporters of the demotiki language, such as Argyris Eftaliotis (1849-1923), Yiannis Psycharis (1854-1929), Demetrius Tagopoulos (1867-1926), Elias Voutieridis (1874-1941), Nikos Kazantzakis (1883-1957) and Pantelis Horn (1881-1941), established the demotiki as the official language of modern Greek drama (Spathis 1981, 39-40).

-In Fintanaki, the play’s characters perform stereotypical mannerism which repeat in ethographic Realism; for example, when Efi asks Yiagos in a mincing manner if he is just passing his time with her (Horn 1992 [1921], 88).
-There is a characteristic way of talking by some of the protagonists, such as the working-class slang by the ‘koutsavakis’ Yiagos, who notes: “if luck pulls you down and smashes you in such way, and strikes you down like an octopus...you get to become hard as rock and you say to her (to luck): ‘strike again you bitch’” (Horn 1992 [1921], 97).
-The local colour, theatrically know as the ‘couleur locale’ of the comedy-romance, is noted in relation to the lyrics of folk songs.
-In one of the scenes, Mr Antonis recaps Toulas childhood and after having been carried away by his emotions, he mumbles the lyrics of a know lullaby: “Go to sleep, I ordered your dowry gifts from Constantinople, your clothes and your golden jewellery from Venice (3)” (Horn 1992 [1921], 135).
+In Fintanaki, the play’s characters exhibit stereotypical mannerisms that recur in ethographic Realism; for example, when Efi asks Yiagos, in a mincing manner, if he is just passing his time with her (Horn 1992 [1921], 88).
+There is a characteristic way of talking by some of the protagonists, such as the working-class slang by the ‘koutsavakis’ Yiagos, who notes: “if luck pulls you down and smashes you in such way, and strikes you down like an octopus…you get to become hard as rock and you say to her (to luck): ‘strike again you bitch’” (Horn 1992 [1921], 97).
+The local colour, theatrically known as the ‘couleur locale’ of the comedy-romance, is noted in relation to the lyrics of folk songs.
+In one of the scenes, Mr Antonis recaps Toulas' childhood, and after having been carried away by his emotions, he mumbles the lyrics of a known lullaby: “Go to sleep, I ordered your dowry gifts from Constantinople, your clothes and your golden jewellery from Venice (3)” (Horn 1992 [1921], 135).

 From a technical perspective, Fintanaki is classified as an urban ethography because it describes an urban milieu; this contrasts with the typical ethography of the time, as well as with the comic-romance and the drama-romance, which usually describe the rural milieu.
 It represents a theatrical shift from the ethography of the countryside to the ethography of the big cities, which can be attributed to the peculiar social conditions of 1920s Greece.
-The movement of folk-Athenian ethography and Neo-Urban Realism had already began in the early 20th century with the works of Spyros Melas (1882-1966), and continued during the mid-war period, initially with the play Renoula (Ρηνούλα) by Aemilios Veakis (1884-1951) and then with the Fintanaki by Pantelis Horn (1881-1941).
+The movement of folk-Athenian ethography and Neo-Urban Realism had already begun in the early 20th century with the works of Spyros Melas (1882-1966), and continued during the mid-war period, initially with the play Renoula (Ρηνούλα) by Aemilios Veakis (1884-1951) and then with the Fintanaki by Pantelis Horn (1881-1941).
 The latter play introduced a total shift of interest to the urban environment, probably due to the internal migration towards the urban centres of the time.
-This migration was due to the devastation after World War I and the Asia-Minor Catastrophe, which produced poverty and social unrest to the lower social strata throughout Greece.
+This migration was due to the devastation following World War I and the Asia Minor Catastrophe, which produced poverty and social unrest among the lower social strata throughout Greece.
 The urban ethography noted in Fintanaki offers a realistic description of the urban environment of the Plakan neighbourhood at the eve of the Asia-Minor Catastrophe; however, there are no similarities with the absolute misery noted in the Vaudeville Woman (Γυναίκα του Βαριτέ), written in 1924 by Georgios Sokos (1892-1937), or the extreme prostitution described in the Neighbours (Γειτόνισσες), written by Pantelis Horn in 1924 (Vasileiou 2005, 96-9).
-In European literature, the shift of inetest from the countryside-life to the city-life coincided with Naturalism, which took place a lot earlier compared to Greece due to the Industrial Revolution and the following urbanisation of the 19th century (Vasileiou 2005, 104).
-In his Fintanaki, Horn shows no intention to copy the characters of European Naturalistic urban dramaturgy; by contrast, he presents typically local folk characters (Vasileiou 2005, 100), which are likely to associate with the Greek comic-romance.
+In European literature, the shift of interest from the countryside to the city coincided with Naturalism, which occurred much earlier than in Greece due to the Industrial Revolution and the 19th-century urbanisation (Vasileiou 2005, 104).
+In his Fintanaki, Horn shows no intention to copy the characters of European Naturalistic urban dramaturgy; by contrast, he presents typically local folk characters (Vasileiou 2005, 100), which are likely to be associated with the Greek comic-romance.

 The impact of Naturalism

-The play’s relationship with Naturalism can be clearly seen in the photographic description of the Plakan daily life and economic reality.
-This is stripped from its popular myths, beautifications and idealisations, which are by contrast noted in drama-romance.
-Horn describes the impacts of heredity and social context on its characters with absolute fidelity, and he experiments enough to conclude to the total nullification of their personalities.
-On the other hand, Horn’s intention does not follow the typical conventions of European Naturalism, probably due to the trends of the transitional phase from ethography to Naturalism that was noted in Greece during the early 1920s.
+The play’s relationship with Naturalism can be clearly seen in the photographic description of the Plakans ' daily life and economic reality.
+This is stripped from its popular myths, beautifications and idealisations, which are, by contrast, noted in drama-romance.
+Horn describes the impacts of heredity and social context on their characters with absolute fidelity, and he experiments enough to conclude that their personalities are completely nullified.
+On the other hand, Horn’s intention does not follow the typical conventions of European Naturalism, probably because of the trends of the transitional phase from ethnography to Naturalism noted in Greece during the early 1920s.
 For example, although the characters are dragged down to immorality due to their actions, at the same time, their esoteric ethos remains intact, an element that descends from the conventions of Romanticism.
 As Toula ends up in prostitution, her act receives the form of a human sacrifice, and at the same time, the death of Mr Antonis receives the form of a redemptive purification (Vafeiadi 1992 17-18).

-In must be noted that the “transitional phase from ethography to Naturalism” is a conventional term that is meant to describe the confusion of literature scholars and theatre commentators of the time in relation to Pantelis Horn’s play.
-In reality, the problem lies in the broader confusion between the two genres noted in Greek theatrical reviews due to the impact of 1880s prose literature, where ethography and Naturalism were conventionally perceived to be the same.
-Greek prose of the 1880s is connected with a literature shift towards realistic scene descriptions, customs and habits of the Greek rural areas, which are different compared to the conventions of the preceding Romanticism.
-The unification of Naturalism and ethography in Greece took place under peculiar conditions.
+It must be noted that the “transitional phase from ethography to Naturalism” is a conventional term that is meant to describe the confusion of literature scholars and theatre commentators of the time in relation to Pantelis Horn’s play.
+In reality, the problem lies in the broader confusion between the two genres, noted in Greek theatrical reviews, stemming from the impact of 1880s prose literature, where ethnography and Naturalism were conventionally conflated.
+Greek prose of the 1880s is connected with a shift in literature towards realistic scene descriptions and the customs and habits of Greek rural areas, which differ from the conventions of the preceding Romanticism.
+The unification of Naturalism and ethnography in Greece occurred under peculiar conditions.
 The milieu of European Naturalism was restricted to the ‘couleur locale’ of the Greek countryside due to the nature of the Greek society.
-Furthermore, the main focus of European Naturalism was the poverty and misery of the urban working classes, which was projected in the form of social critique, strongly influenced by Marxism and Darwinism.
-The latter was employed to stress the impact of heredity at a social level: the social environment was projected as an almighty living organism, which powerfully subdued the consciousness of the petty bourgeois.
+Furthermore, the main focus of European Naturalism was the poverty and misery of the urban working classes, which was expressed through social critique strongly influenced by Marxism and Darwinism.
+The latter was employed to stress the impact of heredity at the social level: the social environment was portrayed as an almighty living organism that powerfully subdued the consciousness of the petty bourgeoisie.
 By contrast, Greek literature never developed a similar movement and deflected from the European norm of the time.
 With Fintanaki, however, there was the first appearance of a European-style urban milieu in Greece, which again did not resemble the typical European milieu of Naturalism.
-The Athenian society of 1921 had not reached the level of industrialisation and urbanisation noted in other European capitals; therefore, Fintanaki maintained strong features from the traditional agricultural society of the Greek countryside, which consisted of the rural milieu.
-One could argue that the country’s population was semi-urbanised and the theatrical audience was still charmed by the folklore features of comedy-romance and drama-romance of previous periods (Pouchner 1984, 322-6).
+The Athenian society of 1921 had not reached the levels of industrialisation and urbanisation observed in other European capitals; therefore, Fintanaki maintained strong features of the traditional agricultural society of the Greek countryside.
+One could argue that the country’s population was semi-urbanised, and that the theatrical audience was still charmed by the folkloric features of comedy-romance and drama-romance from previous periods (Pouchner 1984, 322-6).

 Fintanaki in the modern Greek context

-The previous two sections focused on the relationship between Fintanaki and ethography, Naturalism, Symbolism and the broader tendencies in Greek literature during the 1920s.
-This section focuses on something totally different: the play’s features, which connect it with modern social reflections, and therefore, allow the play to be examined as part of the modern Greek context and mind-setting.
+The previous two sections focused on the relationship between Fintanaki and ethography, naturalism, symbolism, and the broader tendencies in Greek literature during the 1920s.
+This section focuses on something totally different: the play’s features, which connect it to modern social reflections and, therefore, allow it to be examined within the modern Greek context and mindset.

-The almighty powers of the social environment and the way in which poverty manipulates the lives of people, can also be seen as a contemporary social reflection.
-Of course, the psychological dead ends, in which Horn’s protagonists are trapped in, have been partially overcome by today's standards and social practices (Vafeiadi 1992, 21) (4).
-Still, they generate interesting questions in terms of Greek social history and the relationship between past and present customs.
+The almighty power of the social environment and the way in which poverty manipulates people's lives can also be seen as a contemporary social reflection.
+Of course, the psychological dead ends in which Horn’s protagonists are trapped have been partially overcome by today’s standards and social practices (Vafeiadi 1992, 21) (4).
+Still, they raise interesting questions about Greek social history and the relationship between past and present customs.

 In the play, Toula falls in love with the wrong man during a vulnerable age and feels disappointed.
 Based on the 1920s standards and social practices, her abortion is an extremely immoral act, which carries social criticism and public stigma.
 Is this stigma the same for women having abortions today?
 Her social circle consists of women who do not hesitate to prostitute themselves in order to avoid their economic condemnation.
-On the other hand, though, is this not the case nowadays, for many poor migrant women in Western societies?
+On the other hand, though, isn't this the case nowadays for many poor migrant women in Western societies?
 According to Mrs Katigo, for the women, abortion, prostitution, illegal money and fast success bear no moral constraints.
-This is even true for the men: Giagos ‘sells himself off’ for a job in the public sector.
-Are these situations extremely different compared to modern Greek examples?
-Mr Antonis, who is presented as a moral male figure, purloins public money to buy back his lost family-honour.
-His wife disagrees and criticises his actions; however, it is the same woman who, earlier in the play, had no objections if Mr Antonis was prone to steal the money and spend them for himself and his own family.
+This is even true for the men: Yiagos sells himself off for a job in the public sector.
+Are these situations significantly different from modern Greek examples?
+Mr Antonis, presented as a moral male figure, purloins public funds to buy back his lost family honour.
+His wife disagrees and criticises his actions; however, it is the same woman who, earlier in the play, had no objections to Mr Antonis being prone to stealing the money and spending it on himself and his family.
 According to her exact words: “who has honey on his fingertips and does to taste it”?
-In modern Greece, where corruption seems to be leading our society, how different is for some people this specific way of thinking?
-Finally, the play describes the character of the middle-aged rich ‘uncle’ Giavousis, who can buy love and attention with his money.
+In modern Greece, where corruption seems to be leading our society, how different is this specific way of thinking for some people?
+Finally, the play depicts the character of the middle-aged, wealthy ‘uncle’ Giavousis, who can buy love and attention with his money.
 How unfamiliar is this type of man in our modern societies?

 The answers to the above questions are not as obvious as one might think.
 As noted earlier, Fintanaki is an urban-folk ethography with Naturalistic elements.
-Horn describes and criticises the social reality of his time, which is not entirely different to ours; in fact, to a certain extent this type of reality is timeless for most of the poor working classes.
-The features of ethographic Realism in Fintanaki are not necessarily time-specific and do not only describe the social conditions of the mid-war period; they extend to deeply-rooted social habits, which are still present in modern Greek society.
-It is the author’s personal view that Pantelis Horn wishes to expose the reality of his time, based on the economic conditions and the broader poverty of the mid-war period.
-In the play, the viewer notes that money has the power to corrupt all moral values; however, it is more that obvious that money is the only mean to guarantee the protagonists’ survival.
+Horn describes and criticises the social reality of his time, which is not entirely different to ours; in fact, to a certain extent, this type of reality is timeless for most of the poor working classes.
+The features of ethographic Realism in Fintanaki are not necessarily time-specific and do not describe only the social conditions of the mid-war period; they extend to deeply rooted social habits that are still present in modern Greek society.
+The author’s view is that Pantelis Horn wishes to expose the reality of his time, shaped by the economic conditions and broader poverty of the mid-war period.
+In the play, the viewer notes that money can corrupt all moral values; however, it is clear that money is the only means to guarantee the protagonists’ survival.
 With a sense of Romanticism, Horn is likely to recollect the times when money could not touch the moral integrity of the ‘good-old’ people, such as Mr Antonis.
 In a tragic way, Horn redeems his protagonist and introduces the moral reality of ‘modern times’, which is still present today.
-The main difference between past and present is perhaps the following: the relationship between money, corruption and society is not oriented towards survival, but towards satisfying an on-growing demand for luxury.
+The main difference between the past and the present is perhaps the following: the relationship between money, corruption, and society is not oriented towards survival, but towards satisfying an on-growing demand for luxury.

 Summary and Conclusions

-Fintanaki by Pantelis Horn was performed for the first time in 1921 and produced a scholarly debate in relation to its typological classification.
-This debate was due to the confusion among the theatrical reviewers of the time, as this was a transitional period towards the amalgamation of Naturalism and urban ethography.
-Horn had studied different theatrical plays and literature genres; therefore, he had assimilated the latest theatrical developments in Europe through the works of Ibsen, Naturalism, Symbolism and the philosophy of Friedrich Nietzsche.
-In Fintanaki there is strong presence of stereotypical characters noted in the Athenian urban context, which descend from the preceding comedy-romance plays by Demetrius Koromilas.
-The connection with ethography is noted in relation to the play’s focus on the Plakan courtyard, the descriptions of the characters, particularly in relation to the expressions and use of language, which also coincides with the broader demoticism movement of the early 20th century.
-The play’s social environment is described through a combination of Naturalistic and ethographic conventions; in fact, it is a semi-urbanised milieu, which exerts strong influence on the protagonists according to the prototypes of European Naturalism.
+Fintanaki by Pantelis Horn was first performed in 1921 and sparked scholarly debate regarding its typological classification.
+This debate arose from confusion among the theatrical reviewers of the time, as it was a transitional period towards the amalgamation of Naturalism and urban ethnography.
+Horn had studied various theatrical plays and literary genres; therefore, he had assimilated the latest European theatrical developments through the works of Ibsen, Naturalism, Symbolism, and the philosophy of Friedrich Nietzsche.
+In Fintanaki, there is a strong presence of stereotypical characters noted in the Athenian urban context, which descend from the preceding comedy-romance plays by Demetrius Koromilas.
+The connection to ethnography is noted in relation to the play’s focus on the Plakan courtyard and its descriptions of the characters, particularly their expressions and language, which also align with the broader demoticism movement of the early 20th century.
+The play’s social environment is described through a combination of Naturalistic and ethnographic conventions; in fact, it is a semi-urban milieu that exerts a strong influence on the protagonists, in line with the prototypes of European Naturalism.
 Another interesting feature is the presence of Determinism in the play, though not necessarily in its Darwinian sense, but more at a social level.
-The critique against the society and capitalism complies with the poverty and other economic problems following World War I, as well as with the ideology of the October Revolution; however, Horn avoids any political remarks on the subject.
+The critique of society and capitalism aligns with the poverty and other economic problems following World War I, as well as with the ideology of the October Revolution; however, Horn avoids any political commentary on the subject.
 He uses poverty to present the moral corruption and esoteric collapse of his protagonists in a way that seems experimental.
-Finally, it is the authors personal view that the play carries a feeling of romantic nostalgia; this is likely to follow Horn’s own nostalgia for the ‘good-old days’, the time when people were morally intact.
-During the play, Horn’s ‘good-old days’ die together with his protagonists, opening way to the new immoral values of social survival, which are still present in the modern Greek society.
+Finally, the author's personal view is that the play carries a sense of romantic nostalgia; this is likely to reflect Horn’s nostalgia for the ‘good old days’, when people were morally intact.
+During the play, Horn’s ‘good-old days’ die alongside his protagonists, opening the way to new, immoral values of social survival that persist in modern Greek society.

 Bibliography